 When considering one of these cards, look at its annual fee and APR.
 Check if it offers enough rewards and perks to offset its cost.
 The lower the APR, the better — though you’ll probably want to pay off your balance each month anyway.

-You can compare travel credit cards to find the one that best fits how and where you spend.
+You can compare the best travel credit cards to find the one that best fits how and where you spend.

 Frequently asked questions